 IV.
 2 The Creation of Art-Forms

 Here, then, is a theoretical parallel between biological and cultural evolution.
-(To repeat, I do not think of cultural evolution as a biological process; the parallel is at a more abstract level.)
+(Let me emphasize, again, that I do not think of cultural evolution as a biological process; the parallel is at a more abstract level.)
 My proposal is based on the ideas of aesthetic pleasure and cultural learning outlined earlier.

 IV.2.1.
 Micro-Evolution (Selection)